On this page 6

 - No public inspection window was found.
 The county states inspections must occur within three working days of the request, except footer inspections within one working day.

-Typical inspection sequence: Foundation before pour, slab foundation if applicable, rough-in/framing, plumbing and mechanical systems, and final inspection prior to occupancy.
+Typical sequence: Foundation before pour, slab foundation if applicable, rough-in/framing, plumbing and mechanical systems, and final inspection prior to occupancy.

 One free reinspection per permit; additional reinspections are $100 each.